vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 Similar to the pure representation based model we only need to encode the query through the transformer model at query time.
 The query tokens only attend to other query tokens, and similar document tokens only attend to other document tokens.

-As demonstrated in the ColBERT paper, the late interaction ColBERT model achieves almost the same ranking accuracy as the more computationally complex all to all query document interaction models.
-The model is trained in the same way as with representation or all to all interaction models.
+As demonstrated in the ColBERT paper, the late interaction ColBERT model achieves almost the same ranking accuracy as the more computationally complex all-to-all query document interaction models.
+The model is trained in the same way as with representation or all-to-all interaction models.
 The downside of the late interaction model is the storage cost of the document term embeddings.
 Instead of one embedding like with the single-representation model there is an embedding vector per term in the document.
 How large depends on the number of dimensions and the precision used per value (e.g. using bfloat16 saves 50% compared to float32).

 # Multi-phase retrieval and ranking